falkoschumann/skill-sharing-js/doc/README.md

 ### Add comment

 - Adds comment to an existing talk
-- Reports an error if talk does not exists
+- Reports an error if talk does not exist

 ### Delete talk